Home / Grill Maintenance / There’s a Spider In My Grill!

 Spiders love gas grills.
-No, it’s not the burgers and dogs that attract them—it’s actually the smell of propane and natural gas.
+No, it’s not the burgers and dogs that attract them—it’s actually the propane and natural gas.

-Spiders are attracted to the smell of gas, so it’s common for them to make their way into the grill burner itself and spin a web that can block the free flow of gas even after the spider has moved on.
-A web blockage inside the burner can be dangerous—if the gas is unable to flow freely, it will be forced backward into the venturi tube and towards the front of the burner (closest to the control panel), resulting in a “flash fire”.
+A web blockage inside a grill burner can be irritating at best and downright dangerous at worst—if the gas is unable to flow freely, it will be forced backward into the venturi tube and towards the front of the burner (closest to the control panel), resulting in a “flash fire”.

-How can you tell if a spider has set up shop inside your grill?
+So how can you tell if there are spiders in your gas grill?
 Keep an eye out for common signs of blockage.
 If you spot any of these signs, it’s time to clean your venturi tubes.
-Keep reading for a step-by-step visual guide to cleaning your venturi tubes.
+Keep reading to learn more about signs of blockage and how to clean spider webs from a gas grill.

-Common signs of a blockage in the burner are:
+Common signs of a blockage in a gas grill burner include:

 Higher than normal orange flames